 Its dynamic computation graph allows quick prototyping and iterative model development.

-How PyTorch Works
+How PyTorch works

 -